open-contracting/standard/standard/standard.md

         links to the award & contract documents, and termination information.
         It would also capture details of contract amendments (change of value, deliverables alterations, no-cost extensions)
--   Implementation
+-   Performance
-    -   In implementation we store details related to the contract performance including details of payments made, evaluation and performance reports.
+    -   In performance we store details related to the contract implementation including details of payments made, evaluation, audit and performance reports.

 <div class="panel panel-success">
     <div class="panel-heading">